zammad/zammad-user-documentation/basics/work-with-tickets/update-tickets.rst

 Update Tickets
 ==============

+TODO: move next block.
+Use the 🗊 icon next to the ticket title to copy the ticket number to your clipboard (including ticket hook; e.g. ``Ticket#50071``).

 Generally, “working on existing tickets” means keeping up with a customer correspondence in the **thread view**.
 You can do this by: